alvaroserrrano/CodeBlog/src/pages/posts/010-tenth-post.md

    `Content-Security-Policy: default-src 'none'; script-src 'self'; img-src 'self'; style-src 'self'; connect-src 'self';` You still might want to allow certain trusted domains such as AWS S3 buckets, Google Fonts...
 Learn more on [link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy?ref=hackernoon.com "MDN").

 3. Disable iframe embedding to prevent clickjacking attacks.
-This will disallow attacks where users are tricked into performing some action on another website by embedding that sire into an invisible ifram that is placed under the user's cursor while he/she is in your site.
+This will disallow attacks where users are tricked into performing some action on another website by embedding that sire into an invisible iframe that is placed under the user's cursor while he/she is in your site.
 Therefore, the user thinks that he is browsing your site, but in reality they are performing some action on another website.
-This attack can be avoided by providing the X-Frame-Options header, which will prohibit rendering of websited in a frame.
+This attack can be avoided by providing the X-Frame-Options header, which will prohibit rendering of website in a frame.
    `"X-Frame-Options:" "DENY"`

 4. Restrict access to browser features and external APIS that are not needed for proper use of your website.